 • Data are interval or ratio

-• Null hypothesis: The distribution of the data set is symmetric about the default value.
+• Null hypothesis: The median of the data is not different than the default value.

-• Alternative hypothesis (two-sided): The distribution of the data set is not symmetric about the default value.
+• Alternative hypothesis (two-sided): The median of the data is different than the default value.

 Reporting significant results as e.g. “Likert scores were significantly different from a neutral value of 3” is acceptable.

 Notes on name of test

 The names used for the one-sample Wilcoxon signed-rank test and similar tests can be confusing.
-Occasionally the name “signed-rank test” will be used.
-“Sign test” may also be used, although properly the sign test is a different test.
+“Sign test” may be used, although properly the sign test is a different test.
 Both “signed-rank test” and “sign test” are sometimes used to refer to either one-sample or two-sample tests.